New Parking Validation’s Process

 Ride Request Hours

-MON – WED, & FRI: 8:00a.m. – 5:00p.m.
+MON – WED, and FRI: 8 a.m. – 5 p.m.

-Pick up and Drop Off Zones (Highlighted in Green)
+Pickup and Drop Off Zones (Highlighted in Green)

 • Georgia Tech buildings and facilities within main campus